Monday.com

 -- TrustRadius reviewer, 2024

-Recurring complaints include the Basic plan locking out automations and integrations entirely, per-seat pricing scaling quickly for larger teams, and the interface becoming cluttered when boards multiply.
-Several users have reported unexpected price increases and essential features being retired without adequate notice.
+The gap between Monday.com's G2 score (4.7) and its Trustpilot score (3.1) is worth noting.
+G2 reviews tend to come from users early in their experience; Trustpilot reviews skew toward users who have hit friction.
+Recurring Trustpilot complaints include unexpected price increases, the Basic plan locking out automations and integrations entirely, per-seat pricing scaling quickly for larger teams, the interface becoming cluttered when boards multiply, and essential features being moved or changed without adequate notice.

 Basecamp